microsoft/Moodle-Teams-Bot/README.md

 ## How to deploy the Moodle Assistant Bot to Azure

-*Step 1:* Create a new bot in the [Microsoft Bot Registration Portal](https://aka.ms/MoodleBotRegistration)
+*Step 1:* Create a new app in the [Microsoft Application Registration Portal](https://aka.ms/MoodleBotRegistration)

 Once you enter the name of the app (Eg. MoodleBot), simply click on "Generate New Password" and copy the one-time generated password.
 Once the password is generated, note the Application ID along with the Application Password, scroll down and click on Save.